jenhenley/Documentation/README.md

 # Documentation
-Store docs written in markdown
+Store docs written in markdown and other publishing methods